$0 International Adoption Navigation Guide — Quick-Start Checklist

 Reactive Attachment Disorder and Post-Adoption Depression: What Parents Need to Know

-Two of the most common challenges after international adoption—reactive attachment disorder in children and post-adoption depression in parents—are also among the least discussed during the adoption process.
+Attachment difficulties in children and post-adoption depression in parents are among the challenges that can follow international adoption and are often under-discussed during the adoption process.
 Agencies focus on the pre-adoption paperwork.
 The emotional aftermath is left to families to navigate largely on their own.

 This post addresses both conditions directly: what they are, how common they are, what the research shows about outcomes, and how to actually get help.